neshajanee/testrepo/README.md

 ## Editing the file

-ts a markdown file n the repository.
+its a markdown file n the repository.